Mahmina/Mahmina/README.md

 <h2> 🤳What I'm currently busy with: </h2>

 - 🌱 I’m currently learning React.js
-- 👯 I’m looking for an opportunity to learn more
+- 👯 I’m looking for a job opportunity